7 WAYS TO ENHANCE VALUE OF YOUR CAR AFTER A COLLISION

 Use the Correct Parts

 You might be tempted to use discounted or irregular parts to repair the damage to your car.
 However, compromised parts could cost you more money in the long run if you have to deal with major repairs.
 Always opt for original equipment manufacturer (OEM) parts since the same manufacturer will make them.
 A mechanic with knowledge of the make and model of your car can help you fix the damage with the correct parts.
+Here’s why OEM auto parts matter after a collision.

 Clean It

 Work on cleaning your vehicle once you have assessed the damage.
 First impressions matter a lot, and you should expect the same with your car.
 A clean and polished car will demand more money than a dirty one.
 You can double or triple the value of your vehicle with a minimal investment to clean and detail it.
 A professional detail will add lots of value, even if there is some visible damage to your car.
+After repairs, use this post-collision repair inspection guide to confirm everything looks and feels right.

 Make Upgrades to Your Car